 What is OneDrive?

 OneDrive is a personal cloud storage place for you to securely store your files and access them later, from any device.

 Here is a quick look at what your OneDrive looks like:

-Your OneDrive is a place where you can organize your files in folders and access them when you want but, more importantly, where you want.
+Your OneDrive is where you can organize your files in folders and access them when you want but, more importantly, where you want.

-It is also part of your dashboard in the menu at the top; you can quickly jump to your emails, calendars, contacts, or even create a new document on the web.
+It’s also part of your dashboard in the menu at the top-left corner; you can quickly jump to your emails, calendars, contacts, or even create a new document on the web.

 Summary: OneDrive is Microsoft’s solution for storing your personal files online.

 What is OneDrive for Business (ODFB)?

-This one can be a little more confusing at first, because of its brand name.
+This one can be a little confusing at first because of its brand name.
 One would assume that ODFB is simply OneDrive with some extra features to help businesses get the job done.
 However, it has nothing to do with OneDrive in terms of what it is and what it does.

 OneDrive for Business is online storage intended for business purposes.
 Your OneDrive for Business is managed by your organization and lets you share and collaborate on work documents with co-workers.
 Site collection administrators in your organization control what you can do in the library.

 In short, OneDrive for Business brings teams together to collaborate on documents, amongst other things, using a business account.

-Close to the concept of the basic OneDrive, with OneDrive for Business each team member of the organization has his or her storage place.
+Close to the concept of the basic OneDrive, with OneDrive for Business each team member of the organization has a storage place.
 The difference lies in the platform used to offer the service; in this case, it’s SharePoint.

-Everyone in your organization uses their Active Directory account or Office 365 to log in, if that’s what you’re using to create their own “SharePoint Site”.
+Everyone in your organization uses their Active Directory account or Microsoft 365 to log in, if that’s what you’re using to create their own “SharePoint Site”.
 This used to be called “My Sites” in previous versions of SharePoint.

 Summary: OneDrive for Business uses SharePoint to give each member of your team a place to store documents and collaborate with others.